ahmealy/Deep-Learning-Nanodegree-Udacity/README.md

 * [Image classification](https://github.com/udacity/deep-learning/tree/master/image-classification): Build a convolutional neural network with TensorFlow to classify CIFAR-10 images.
-* [Text Generation](https://github.com/udacity/deep-learning/tree/master/tv-script-generation): Train a recurrent neural network on scripts from The Simpson's (copyright Fox) to generate new scripts.

 * [Machine Translation](https://github.com/udacity/deep-learning/tree/master/language-translation): Train a sequence to sequence network for English to French translation (on a simple dataset)
 * [Face Generation](https://github.com/udacity/deep-learning/tree/master/face_generation): Use a DCGAN on the CelebA dataset to generate images of novel and realistic human faces.